“What is North Noir?” In short, it’s detective fiction set in Northeastern USA and Canada.

 The North element refers to the location of two detective series, one set in New England and the other in Ontario.
 The police work is close to the ground.
 There are no extended car chases, helicopter missions, or gun battles – no over-the-top Hollywood clichés.

 The Noir element refers to a tradition of crime writing linked to film noir, to movies such as The Maltese Falcon, which was first a novel.
 Noir fiction doesn’t dwell on characters’ feelings.
-Similarly, in the North Noir series, the protagonist, Detective Eva Naslund, is not sentimental, although she is intuitive.
+Similarly, the female protagonists in North Noir are not sentimental, although they are empathetic and intuitive.